TheAngryFox/ModelExplorer/README.md

 ## Usage

 Please consult the user manual for a full description of the capabilites of the software.
+Videos demonstrating the capabilities of ModelExplorer are available on [YouTube](https://www.youtube.com/watch?v=xWNrZN6jeoA&list=PLYa7LEU4_U3daU7E6AZUrsLCGrruSUGJm&index=1).

 ## Licence